docsdevbr/grafana-doc-pt-br/docs/sources/developers/http_api/query_and_resource_caching.md

 # Query and resource caching API

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+Refer to [Role-based access control permissions](/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes/) for more information.
-{{% /admonition %}}
+{{< /admonition >}}

 ## Enable caching for a data source